 Step 2: You configure a file transfer mechanism for each agency

-Your county or regional group, or your CAD vendor, will be responsible for transferring relevant CAD files from your county/regional CAD system to the designated folder at each agency.
+Your county or regional group, or your CAD vendor, will be responsible for configuring the automatic transfer of relevant CAD files from your county/regional CAD system to the designated folder at each agency.
+This is typically done with either a "push" or a "pull" model:

 Step 3: We test the CAD Interface with one agency